 3. Get to know the trail before you go

-Read trail stats (total distance, elevation gain, etc.), download the map of the hiking route to your GPS tracking app if you are going in to wilderness and do your homework on the current trail condition so you know what to pack.
+Read trail stats (total distance, elevation gain, etc.), download the map of the hiking route to your GPS tracking app if you are going into the wilderness and do your homework on the current trail condition, so you know what to pack.

 - Is it dog-friendly?

 - Is it exposed?
 Is there any shade?

 - What is the terrain?
 Do I need shoes with good traction?

 - Is there any water crossing?
 Do I need water shoes or a towel?

 - Are there any poisonous plants or wild animals to watch out?